Listen to this article

 Browser text-to-speech

-In-Depth Analysis: When Does Owning a Car Become Cheaper Than Using Uber/Lyft?
+When Does Owning a Car Actually Become Cheaper Than Using Uber?

 Understanding the Costs of Ridesharing

-- Insurance: The average annual car insurance cost in the U.S. is around $1,500.
+- Insurance: The average annual car insurance cost in the U.S. is around $1,500, but this can vary dramatically based on your age, record, and location.

-- Registration and Taxes: These costs vary by state but generally amount to a few hundred dollars a year.
+- Registration and Taxes: These state-specific fees usually cost a few hundred dollars a year.

-- Depreciation💡 Definition:The decrease in value of an asset over time due to wear, age, or market conditions.: Your car loses value over time, which is an often overlooked cost.
+- Depreciation💡 Definition:The decrease in value of an asset over time due to wear, age, or market conditions.: This is the silent killer.
+Your car loses value the second you drive it off the lot, an often-forgotten but very real cost.

 When Does Owning a Car Become Cheaper?